Yumekaz/Yumekaz/README.md

 # Hi, I’m Mihir Swarnkar

-I build systems from first principles, with a focus on correctness, failure modes, and recovery.
-My work is exploratory and early-stage, aimed at understanding how real systems behave under stress rather than producing polished demos.
+I build systems from first principles, focusing on correctness, failure modes, and recovery.
+My work is hands-on and exploratory, centered on understanding how distributed and OS-level systems behave under real constraints.

-I prefer depth over breadth and document what breaks, why it breaks, and what the constraints actually are.
+I prefer one deep system over many shallow projects and document trade-offs, failures, and limits explicitly.

 ---

+## Core Systems Work

+### Mini-Redis-Cassandra — Distributed Key-Value Store
+**Python · TCP · Raft-inspired consensus · Consistent Hashing**

+A distributed key-value database built to explore CAP trade-offs, replication, and failure handling.

+- Implemented configurable consistency levels (ANY, QUORUM, STRONG) to study availability vs consistency behavior under partitions
+- Built a Raft-inspired leader election and replication mechanism, observing stable leader failover during simulated network partitions
+- Designed sharding via consistent hashing with virtual nodes for balanced key distribution and minimal rebalancing
+- Implemented a custom TCP-based protocol with JSON framing, sustaining thousands of operations per second in local multi-node tests
+- Wrote a fault-injection framework to simulate packet drops and network delays, validating recovery paths and replica convergence

+This system is intentionally simplified and incomplete, but it forced explicit reasoning about safety, liveness, and failure boundaries.

+---

+### Mini-Docker — Container Runtime Implementation
+**Python · Linux kernel APIs · cgroups v2**

+A container runtime built from scratch to understand process isolation and resource control in Linux.

+- Implemented multiple Linux namespaces (PID, NET, IPC, UTS, MNT, USER) to achieve process and filesystem isolation
+- Designed a defense-in-depth security model using seccomp-BPF filtering, capability dropping, and `NO_NEW_PRIVS`
+- Integrated cgroups v2 controllers to enforce CPU and memory limits and protect the host from resource exhaustion
+- Built basic container networking using veth pairs, Linux bridges, and NAT
+- Measured lightweight overhead (~12 MB memory) and fast startup latency in local benchmarks

+This project exposed the complexity behind container semantics and the importance of correct init and signal-handling behavior.

+---

 ## Current Focus

-- Building a **replicated key-value store** from scratch
+- Extending distributed system work with deeper emphasis on:
+  - durability semantics
+  - replication safety
-- Starting with **single-node correctness**, WAL, and crash recovery
+  - crash recovery
-- Explicitly stating **guarantees vs non-guarantees**
+  - explicit guarantees vs non-guarantees
-- Treating failures and limitations as first-class artifacts
+- Treating failures, invariants, and limits as first-class artifacts

-This system is early-stage and evolving.
+I am early-stage and not claiming expertise.
+I am building toward it deliberately.

 ---

-## Prior Exploratory System Work

-- **Mini Redis-like KV Store**
-  - In-memory state
-  - Write-ahead logging
-  - Crash recovery via log replay
-  - Learned the real cost of durability and fsync semantics

-- **Mini Container Runtime**
-  - Process lifecycle exploration
-  - Linux namespaces and cgroups
-  - Signal handling across process boundaries
-  - Discovered why PID 1 and init behavior matter

-These were stepping stones, not production systems.

----

 ## How I Work

-- One system over many projects
+- Depth over breadth
 - Written invariants over clever code
+- Explicit trade-offs and non-goals
-- Public code and documented failures
+- Public code with documented failures
-- No framework abstractions for core logic
+- Minimal abstractions for core system logic
-- Comfort with being explicit about limits

-I am not claiming expertise.
-I am building toward it deliberately.

 ---

 ## Links

-- Portfolio / Engineering Notes: [your website link]
+- Portfolio / Engineering Notes: [your website]
 - GitHub: https://github.com/Yumekaz
-- Email: your.email@example.com
+- Email: mihir.swarnkar722@gmail.com